The Netherlands Gets A New Monarch

 After 123 years and three Queens Regent, the Netherlands has a King.
 Long live the King!Filed under Dutch Royals

-Tagged Dutch Abdication 2013, Dutch Inauguration 2013, King Willem-Alexander, Mellerio Sapphire Tiara, Princess Alexia of the Netherlands, Princess Ariane, Princess Beatrix, Queen Máxima, The Princess of Orange.
+Tagged Dutch Abdication 2013, Dutch Inauguration 2013, King Willem-Alexander of The Netherlands, Mellerio Sapphire Tiara, Princess Alexia of the Netherlands, Princess Ariane of the Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, The Princess of Orange.